nextcloud/documentation/developer_manual/exapp_development/development_overview/ExAppLifecycle.rst

 ExApp lifecycle
 ===============

-The ExApp lifecycle is a set of communication rules (or protocol) between Nextcloud and ExApp.
+The ExApp lifecycle is a set of communication rules (or protocols) between Nextcloud and the ExApp.
 They are required as for the microservice architecture of ExApp.
 This section is an overview, more details on that here: :ref:`app_installation_flow`, :ref:`app_deployment`.